This is it…

 Take Control Of Your Heating

-Lots of people heat up rooms that they rarely use such as spare bedrooms, utility rooms, ensuites, etc.
+Many people heat rooms that they rarely use, such as spare bedrooms, utility rooms, ensuites, etc.

-That’s why I would suggest fitting a thermostat to each and every radiator.
-This will effectively give you full control over your heating system and it’s cost.
+That’s why I would suggest fitting a thermostat to every radiator.
+This will effectively give you full control over your heating system and its cost.

 Don’t Leave The Hot Tap Running

 We are talking about breaking bad habits here.
-Very often we leave hot water taps running without thinking about the money and energy we are wasting by doing so.
+We often leave hot water taps running without thinking about the money and energy we are wasting by doing so.

 And dads, fill the sink with hot water when you shave.
 A sink full of hot water will do the same job but cost significantly less in water and energy used.

 One of the cheapest ways to save energy loss in the summer and winter months is to ensure that you have adequate loft insulation.

 Loft insulation guidelines differ slightly from region to region, but a depth of 270mm is a good guide.

 It is worth checking the depth annually as old insulation will compress over time, and the guidelines are constantly being reviewed.